2016lisali/jacks_garden_server/readme.md

-# Backend of Jack's Garden e-shop
+# Backend of Jack's Garden online Store.

-For Project Implementation Cluster.
+This is the backend code of Jack's Garden Online Store.
+The online server is hosted on [https://jacks-garden-server.herokuapp.com](https://jacks-garden-server.herokuapp.com)

+You can find the e-shop code on [https://github.com/2016lisali/jacks_garden](https://github.com/2016lisali/jacks_garden) and the admin panel code on [https://github.com/2016lisali/jacks_garden_admin_panel](https://github.com/2016lisali/jacks_garden_admin_panel)

 ## Requirements for Installation: